nomelif/time-diff/README.md

 * **-F** : Specify format by preset, only **-F=custom1** works for now, it results in the format **"%b %d %H:%M:%S"**
 * **-l** : Set locale to use for parsing dates containing human-readable words, for ex.
 "Tuesday", "Oct" etc. Defaults to American English locale if installed, else falls back to the system's default locale.
 * **-h** : Display a help containing basically this same information.
+* **-v** : Set program to verbose mode, program will output python errors regarding parsings of logs.
+If not set program only outputs "Pattern "<formatting_pattern_used>" does not match logs".